 Once you clicked on the distribution’s link, you will be then redirected to the next screen where you can start the OS by clicking on System start button.

 Now, the live system will start in a new browser window and you can access it from the built-in noVNC viewer.
-Please enable the pop-ups for this site, otherwise you can’t see the noVNC application.
+Please enable/allow the pop-ups in your web browser for this site, otherwise you can’t see the noVNC application.

 Hit ENTER to boot into the live system.